Pier Paolo Pasolini: Television linked to cultural alienation

-Pasolini was angered by economic globalization and cultural domination of the North of Italy (around Milan) over other regions, especially the South.
+Pasolini was angered by economic globalization and cultural domination of the north of Italy (around Milan) over other regions, especially the south.
 He felt this was accomplished through the power of television.
-A debate TV program recorded in 1971, where he denounced censorship, was not actually aired until the day following his murder in November 1975.
+A debate TV programme recorded in 1971, where he denounced censorship, was not actually aired until the day following his murder in November 1975.
 In a PCI reform plan that he drew up in September and October 1975, among the desirable measures to be implemented, he cited the abolition of television.